-Does Office 365 provide backup protection for organisations?
+Does Microsoft 365 provide backup protection for organisations?

 ramsac cloud back up e1583406706864

 Prior to the cloud, organisations have always been diligent about ensuring their servers had a sufficient backup routine to protect their data.
-As more and more organisations look to Office 365 and SharePoint for document and email storage, there is a perception that if your data is in the cloud, it is safe.
+As more and more organisations look to Microsoft 365 and SharePoint for document and email storage, there is a perception that if your data is in the cloud, it is safe.
 Whilst it’s certainly true that the cloud offers many benefits, including the availability of data, it is not a foolproof solution.
 Many organisations are concerned that all data now resides with just one provider, and in IT terms, we never like single points of failure!
 And with encryption viruses in the news on a weekly basis, many organisations are rightly concerned that an infection could quickly spread and encrypt all data, including that which resides in cloud storage.

 Data loss and the cloud